San Jose Tax Attorney and CPA

-The Best Tax Attorney in San Jose
+One of The Best Tax Attorneys in San Jose

 The Tax Law Office of David W. Klasing is a full-service Tax Law and CPA firm serving individuals and business entities throughout the San Jose, California region.
 Our skilled and dedicated team of tax professionals, which includes Tax Attorneys and Certified Public Accountants (CPAs) from a diverse array of professional backgrounds, brings more than 20 years of experience to a wide range of civil and criminal defense tax issues, enabling us to deliver the high level of quality and in-depth analysis that your matter deserves.
 Whether your tax issue involves a foreign bank account, unfiled tax business and personal returns, an audit or criminal investigation, tax issues associated with divorce or estate planning, questions about effective tax planning for your business, or another question concerning state, federal, or international taxation, count on the San Jose Tax Lawyers and CPAs at the Tax Law Office of David W. Klasing for sound and strategic financial and legal guidance.
 Contact us online, or call (408) 643-0573 or (800) 681-1295, to schedule your reduced-rate initial consultation today.

 Should I Hire a Tax Professional Who has dual licensure as Both a Tax Attorney and a CPA?